-HRC Joins NEA and AFT for Premiere of Groundbreaking Welcoming Schools Film
+HRC, NEA, and AFT Premiere Groundbreaking Welcoming Schools Film

 Last night the HRC Family Project joined the National Education Association (NEA) and the American Federation of Teachers (AFT) for the screening of the new short film, What Do You Know?
 6-12 Year Olds Talk about Gays and Lesbians.
 The film shows kids are not naïve when it comes to gays and lesbians and they’re more accepting than you might think.
 The screening was followed by a panel discussion featuring the film’s director Ellen Brodsky, Welcoming Schools Director Kim Westheimer, and members of the Welcoming Schools National Advisory Council.